 Sharing a one-time secret involves multiple steps – it’s time-consuming and tedious.
 A password manager makes secret-sharing extremely easy.

-It’s safe to say that password managers, apart from the much-needed capabilities of storing passwords securely, suggesting safe passwords, and filling in data, make an excellent medium to share a secret.
-Once you get your hands on an enterprise-grade password manager, you can quit worrying about the safety of one-time secrets.
+It’s safe to say that password managers make an excellent medium to share a secret apart from the much-needed capabilities of storing passwords securely, suggesting safe passwords, and filling in data.
+Once you get an enterprise-grade password manager, you can quit worrying about the safety of one-time secrets.